engineblock/engineblock-docs/docsrc/content/dev-guide/_index.md

 ### Project Site

 The project site at engineblock.io could use some help as well.
-This is in the codebase under the gh-pages branch.
+This is in a separate repository adjacent to the main project as 'engineblock-docs'.
 Consider this as part of the codebase in general.
 You can file issues against it, or submit pull requests.

 ### Pull Request